 Book onto one of our Conservation Adventures - your fare will go towards the project and you'll have the chance to be part of monitoring, maintenance, installation or relocations as part of the adventure.

-Make a donation via the New Zealand National Parks Conservation Foundation to pay for traps and equipment.
-The foundation as well as ourselves will keep you in the picture about where the funds are going.
+Make a donation via the New Zealand Nature Fund to pay for traps and equipment.
+We'll keep you in the picture about where the funds are going.

 Purchase a single trap or one of the traplines directly through our store to push the project further.
 We'll let you know where and when it is set and how it is doing on the way to relocations.